 The Camera Club was founded in 1885 when the editor of Amateur Photographer magazine, J Harris Stone, called together the most prominent photographers of that time, to create a group that aimed at being “A Social, Scientific and Artistic Centre for Amateur Photographers and others interested in Art and Science.”
 A subscription paid for the rent of premises on Bedford Street near The Strand, where the club established nine model darkrooms.

-The Camera Club reopened the following year at 11 Grosvenor Street and despite wartime conditions, the club continued to thrive with studio, pictorial, 35mm and colour photography groups.
+The Camera Club reopened the following year at 11 Grosvenor Street and despite wartime conditions, it continued to thrive with studio, pictorial, 35mm and colour photography groups.
 Darkroom hire was 2½ p per hour!

-In 1946 The Camera Club moved again to Manchester Square where it remained until 1969, when we moved into premises over the Photographers Gallery in Great Newport Street.
+In 1946 The Camera Club moved again to Manchester Square where it remained until 1969, when it moved into premises over the Photographers Gallery in Great Newport Street.
 Although smaller, these premises were still popular with members.
-We held regular demonstrations on Wednesday and Friday evenings, and ran popular studio groups in glamour, portraiture and figure photography.
+The club held regular demonstrations on Wednesday and Friday evenings, and ran popular studio groups in glamour, portraiture and figure photography.

-In 1990 we purchased our present property, which had been a pickle factory.
-One of its workers was Charlie Chaplin’s father.
-Charlie Chaplin and his father lived across the road from the pickle factory that became our current premises; visitors to the Club will notice the Blue Plaque that signifies this.
-From the original three floors, a further fourth floor was added and we moved in on January 1991.
-We now have four darkrooms and two studios, as well as a digital suite and exhibition gallery.
+In 1990 the Camera Club purchased our present property, which had been a pickle factory.
+From the original three floors, a fourth floor was added and the club moved in on January 1991.
+The club now has four darkrooms and two studios, as well as a digital suite and exhibition gallery.

 Notable members of The Camera Club